kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <li class="post__list-item">
 <h3><b>The core skills required for web developer jobs has changed dramatically</b></h3>
 <p>
-Back in the early 2000's someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a nice, high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
+Back in the early 2000's someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
 </p>

 <p>In other words, the required skills for FE web developer jobs changes rapidly...always has, always will.
 But the changes from my last job search to this one are those most radical ones I've ever seen.</p>